The Two of Them Are Pretty Much Like This

 The Two of Them Are Pretty Much Like This (ふたりはだいたいこんなかんじ, Futari wa Daitai Konna Kanji) is a Japanese yuri manga series written and illustrated by Takashi Ikeda.
 The manga was serialized online via Gentosha's Comic Boost website from January 2020 to February 2022.
-The story follows the daily lives of Erie Sakuma, a 30-year-old scenario writer, and Wako Inuzuka, a 20-year-old voice actress.
+The story follows the daily lives of Elliie Sakuma, a 30-year-old scenario writer, and Wako Inuzuka, a 20-year-old voice actress.
 It was licensed for an English-language release by Seven Seas Entertainment in 2021.

 Plot

-Erie Sakuma, a 30-year-old scenario writer, and Wako Inuzuka, a 20-year-old voice actress live together in Erie's apartment, telling everyone around them that they are simply roommates.
+Ellie Sakuma, a 30-year-old scenario writer, and Wako Inuzuka, a 20-year-old voice actress live together in Ellie's apartment, telling everyone around them that they are simply roommates.
 However the two women in love have a comfortable life, spending their days working on a deadline at a family restaurant together, building up a demo reel or simply walking home hand-in-hand.

 Publication

 Written and illustrated by Takashi Ikeda, The Two of Them Are Pretty Much Like This, serialized online via Gentosha's Comic Boost website from January 3, 2020, to February 25, 2022.
 The series was collected in four tankōbon volumes from August 2020 to April 2022.

-The series is licensed for an English release in North America by Seven Seas Entertainment.
+The series was licensed for an English release in North America by Seven Seas Entertainment.